Ironhead Flywheel Rebuild

 Once you get the washer out, Measure the washer thickness and replace with the same size - they do make oversized washers if needed.

-A flush fit is important - Clean the recess out with a scribe or awl.
+A flush fit is important - Clean the recesses out with a scribe or awl.
 If the washer does not seat fully, the female connecting rod may not give enough clearance for side play.

 Once you have a flush fit, peen the new washers into position at several points.
 This is an easy process that distorts the metal just enough to hold it in place.